marklogic-community/RunDMC/apidoc/setup/README.txt

   and build one version of the documentation independently of the others.

+TODO: Still need to specify how to update the PDF docs.
+(The 4.1 and 4.2 PDFs are already there, but not the 5.0 PDF docs yet.)

 WARNING
   One of the files in 4.1 has an issue that breaks the setup script.
 Until it gets fixed, I have to manually fix this each time, changing id="output formats" and